How To Fix Windows 10 Update Error 0xc190020e

 - Type or paste ‘powercfg.exe /hibernate off’ and hit Enter.

-- Type ‘exit’ and hit Enter.
+- Type ‘exit’ and hit Enter or just exit out of command prompt.

 Depending on your setup, this could free up 3-4GB of disk drive space.
 You will need to reboot your computer and may need to run Storage Sense again to claw back your space though.